hapax/hapax.github.io/assets/minimal-networks.md

 Which is shorter?
 See if you can do better than either.

 *Hint.* Measure lengths on the screen with a ruler.
-It works!
+Simple but it works!

 ---